-World Run Day was founded by Bill McDermott (click name) of Long Beach NY in 1999.
+World Run Day was founded by Bill McDermott (click name for Bio) of Long Beach NY in 1999.
 It was designed to celebrate the sport of running worldwide.
 Its mission is to broaden and promote the health benefits of running while also encouraging runners to donate to their own favorite charity on this special day.
 We support our mission by providing free tools to either individuals or groups who are interested in hosting a World Run Day event in their community.
 Through a combination of communications to members of the running community, the running industry, and various media outlets, we plan to bring awareness of the event internationally.
 We originated terms like the “Virtual Run” and the “E-BIB” and most recently “The Viddie” – Video Selfie.
 We also started a Virtual Run Series closely aligned to holidays throughout the year (to help gain participants for the upcoming year).

 Our belief is that by gaining attention through a worldwide celebration, we can educate others of the health benefits of running and secure a healthy future for both young and old.
 A former member of Running USA, we reached out internationally to form partnerships with others in countries willing to spread the concept.
 Due to the high cost of advertising, we rely on enthusiastic volunteers to host our event in different cities.
 We also like to be creative in videos and other art forms to create a buzz in the running community.
 Use of social media with volunteers is highly desired.

 Many runners don’t have the privilege of running in the Olympics for their country, nor do they have the chance to run in an event for their favorite charitable cause.
 World Run Day provides them with an opportunity to partake in a celebratory event with other runners in different countries – and for their own favorite charity.

 World Run Day’s programs and activities are guided by the following goals: